Xyphyn/neptune/README.md

 ### Cons
 - Your computer needs to stay on for the bot to keep running
 - More resource usage when your computer *is* on
-- Likely no support, you're probably on your own.
+- Likely no support, you're probably on your own.g

 **If you are to self-host this bot, you may not upload your instance to a site like top.gg or discordlist.gg.
 You must make your own major modifications.**